ironsheep/P2-BLDC-Motor-Control/Movement-STUDY.md

 # P2-BLDC-Motor-Control - Systems Review
 Single and Two-motor driver objects P2 Spin2/Pasm2 for our 6.5" Hub Motors with Universal Motor Driver Board

-Last Udpated: 220211 14:36 MST
+Last Udpated: 220215 15:44 MST

 **-- This is a work in progress!! --**

 ![Project Maintenance][maintenance-shield]
 [![License][license-shield]](LICENSE)

-As I'm researching I'm studying both LEGO Mindstorms motor control since this is for 9-14 year olds to program and I'm studying BlocklyProp the Parallax Offering.
+As I'm researching I'm studying both LEGO Mindstorms motor control since this is for 9-14 year olds to program and I'm studying BlocklyProp, the Parallax Offering.
 I'm intending to develop either side by side interchangable control methods or some sort of blend of the different methods.
 Let's see how it turns out!
 For now I'm recording initial thoughts here and it will all gradually be whittled down to the target interface specs for the steering and motor objects.

 My thinking so far is that the motor control system is a live system.
 We as programmers simply adjust the control values and can read the current state/historical status values from the system.
 This form of thinking allows us to use code that monitors the motors and other sensors and sends values to the drive system -OR- with very little effort  use serial receiver code which listens to a multi-variable controller like our Futaba RC controller and forwards value changes to the drive system.

-## Object: isp_steering.spin2
+## Steering Control/Status APIs

-The steering object makes it easy to make your robot drive forward, backward, turn, or stop.
+The steering API makes it easy to make your robot drive forward, backward, turn, or stop.
 You can adjust the steering to make your robot go straight, drive in arcs, or make tight turns.
 The steering object is for robot vehicles that have two motors, with one motor driving the left side of the vehicle and the other the right side.

 #### Provide steering-direction and power-for-both-wheels

-The steering object controls both motors at the same time, to drive your vehicle in the direction that you choose.
+The steering API controls both motors at the same time, to drive your vehicle in the direction that you choose.
 Steering-direction is used to re-interpet the power value that is actually sent to each wheel.

 #### Alternatively: Provide power for each wheel

-The steering object also provides an alternative form of control where you can make the two motors go at different speeds or in different directions to make your robot turn.
+The steering API also provides an alternative form of control where you can make the two motors go at different speeds or in different directions to make your robot turn.

-#### Turning

-A two wheeled robot can turn by slowing or stopping one wheel while keeping the other rotating.
-This would cause the robot to pivot around one of the wheels.
-An alternative form of turning is actually turning the held wheel in the opposite direction.
-In this form of turn the robot pivots around a point somewhere on the radius between its center-point and the faster wheel instead of around one of the wheels.
-If the motor speeds are identitical but in opposite directions the robot pivots around its center-point.
-Our drive system needs to accommodate both of these forms of turns.

 ### LEGO Drive Control/Status